algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

   }
 }
 ```
-**Of course this code doesn't make sense, it is just an example.*

-# 5. Software's technical specifications
+# 5. Software's technical implementation

 ## Overview

 Each of the following parts will explain the technical implementation, following the structure of the 'Functional Requirements' part of the [Functional specification](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md) document.

-We don't have access to the application, the server with which the SIM[^11] card communicates or the final hardware.
-And we are not supposed to use our smartphones to test the NFC[^7] or the bluetooth.
+We don't have access to the server with which SportShield communicates, thanks to the SIM[^11] card.
+Additionally, we don't have access to the final hardware as the product is still a prototype.
-That's why the company has explicitly suggested that we only **simulate** the complex interactions with the hardware, such as Bluetooth communication or sending data over the 2G network[^12] (soon to be obsolete), by using forced values such as "bluetooth_unlock = 1 or 0 : the user has pressed the button on the application or not".
-The company's request is really to improve the software by finding an effective algorithm, and not to write assembly to make components working.
-(It is the reason why we only had 4.5 weeks to work on, while it is usually 6 or 7.)
+They allowed us to simulate some complex protocol requiring a complete app or the final hardware, as we couldn't have the right functions.
+However, the comany suggested we could add any function we want assuming it will be implemented on the server side or the app.
-We will therefore focus on technical detail only on the points where we can take action.
+We will therefore focus on the technical details of the full software implementations among the KPIs given by the client.
 These are:
-- battery management and energy consumption (sleep mode, power cut, ...)
+- Battery management and energy consumption (sleep mode, power cut, ...)
-- multi tasks to make the buzzer ringing and to send the notification at the same time, while also being able to stop the alarm at any moment.
+- Multi-tasking to make the buzzer ring and send notifications at the same time, while also being able to stop the alarm at any moment.
-- take the NFC[^7] into account
+- Add NFC[^7] management to unlock SportShield, but without having it working.
-- movement detection (improve the way to detect a theft)
+- Improve movement detection to enhance the distinction between an accidental bump in the lock from a real theft attempt.
 ## Headers and defintition.h

-In this file there are :
+This file contains:
 - Inclusion of all the public libraries used in the firmware[^3].
 - Definition of all the constant values, used in the different headers
 - Definition of all the structures, classes, global functions, and so on